By Jessica Lovaas and Adam Sanchez

 Although not part of the official march demands, many protestors carried signs demanding “an end to police brutality now!”

 Rather than a singular and celebratory focus on the Civil Rights Act of 1964 as the rallying cry and outcome of the march, we wanted to focus on the local struggles that made the march possible: the challenges and victories organizers from around the country faced in the years leading up to the march.
 We wanted students to think deeply and personally about what motivated individuals, old and young alike, to travel, sometimes thousands of miles, to attend.

 We selected five case studies — Los Angeles; Birmingham, Alabama; Brooklyn; Detroit; and Cambridge, Maryland — to introduce our students to the diverse struggles across the United States.
 Aaron Broudo, a teacher at Fannie Lou Hamer Freedom High School in the Bronx, crafted an additional case study about McComb, Mississippi.
 One of the best parts about studying the March on Washington from the perspective of the marchers is it allows teachers and students to investigate their local history, as people came to the March from all over the country.

-When Adam moved to Philadelphia the summer after we debuted this role play in our classrooms, he created an additional case study for Philadelphia.
+When Adam moved to Philadelphia the summer after we debuted this role play in our classrooms, he created additional case studies for Philadelphia and Albany, Georgia.
 When selecting the initial roles, we chose locations in both the North and the South, as well as the West, to help students better understand the movement as a nationwide struggle against white supremacy.
 We also tried to highlight the role of women activists who were often at the center of local organizing, but almost entirely absent from the stage at the march.
 Continue reading and access lesson.